-Co-founders Robbie Schaeffer, Gideon Kleinman and Tim Rettele first opened Pedalers Fork in 2013 as a one-stop shop for local cyclists, housing a full-service bike shop and a 10 Speed Coffee, a small Los Angeles-based chain of bike-themed coffee shops that fall under the Pedalers Fork brand.
+Co-founders Robbie Schaeffer, Gideon Kleinman, and Tim Rettele first opened Pedalers Fork in 2013 as a one-stop shop for local cyclists, housing a full-service bike shop and a 10 Speed Coffee, a small Los Angeles-based chain of bike-themed coffee shops that fall under the Pedalers Fork brand.
 The new Frogtown space for Pedalers Fork is located along the Los Angeles River Greenway Trail, a popular cyclists trail.
 It is already home to a 10 Speed Coffee.

 The restaurant has not announced an opening timeline.